 When weather does not permit students to be outside on the playground, there is also an indoor playroom and multipurpose room where students have access to many hands-on learning activities, such as legos kitchen area, blocks, cars, magnet tiles, and much more!

 All children must be able to be completely independent in using the washroom facilities.

-Class size for the Pre-Kindergarten Class (traditionally 2.5 and 3 year olds) is up to 15 children with a part-time aide assisting the teacher when more than 12 children enrolled.
-The Junior Kindergarten Class (traditionally 4 year olds) is up to 18 children with a part-time aide assisting the teacher when more than 14 children enrolled.
+Class size for the Preschool 3s class (traditionally 2.5 and 3 year olds) is up to 15 children with a part-time aide assisting the teacher when more than 12 children are enrolled.
+The Preschool 4's class (traditionally 4 year olds) is up to 18 children with a part-time aide assisting the teacher when more than 14 children are enrolled.